Returns: individuals returns: unsatisfactory individuals returns

 - (This content has been withheld because of exemptions in the Freedom of Information Act 2000) SAM121230(This content has been withheld because of exemptions in the Freedom of Information Act 2000)

 - Standard Accounts Information: Subject ‘SAI: Completion of Individual’s Return’ (SAM121220)

 - Mandatory boxes: Subject ‘Mandatory Boxes: Individuals’ (SAM121170)

 Supplementary Pages where no original return has been received

-Where supplementary pages are received without a satisfactory return, and the tax return for the appropriate year has not been received, no action must be taken in relation to the information given and the pages must be returned to the customer/agent with a covering letter to explain the reasons why.
+Where supplementary pages are received without a satisfactory return for the appropriate year, no action must be taken regarding the information given, the pages must be returned to the customer/agent with a covering letter to explain the reasons why.